kalmhq/docs/docs/tut-hello.md

 Congratulations, you've just deployed an application with an image, scaled it, edited, and setup routing so it can be visited from the outside world.

-In the next tutorial involving multiple components working together, representing a real world "microservices" architecture.
+In the next tutorial we'll cover setting up multiple components working together, representing a real world "microservices" architecture.